negrel/ringo/README.md

 ## Known issues

-If a diode was to be written to 18446744073709551615+1 times it would overflow a uint64.
-This will cause problems if the size of the diode is not a power of two (2^x).
-If you write into a diode at the rate of one message every nanosecond, without restarting your process, it would take you 584.54 years to encounter this issue.
+If a ring buffer was to be written to 18446744073709551615+1 times it would overflow a uint64.
+This will cause problems if the size of the ring buffer is not a power of two (2^x).
+If you write into a ring buffer at the rate of one message every nanosecond, without restarting your process, it would take you 584.54 years to encounter this issue.